HRD Diamond Certification

 Diamonds are analyzed by several expert gemologists using state-of-the-art laboratory equipment.
 Many gemologists must agree on the collective quality of a diamond before a grading consensus is reached.
 To ensure adherence to stringent standards, senior gemologists randomly monitor grading results for accuracy and consistency.

-Diamonds will be weighed on very precise scales ( up to 1 ten thousandth of a carat ! ).
+Diamond Weight or Carat: Diamonds will be weighed on very precise scales (up to 1 ten thousandths of a carat!).
 The diamond will be measured by state of the art measuring scanning machines in order to ensure maximum accuracy.

-The Clarity of the diamond ranges from Loupe Clean ( Internally Flawsless ) to P 3 ( Imperfect ).
-This is based on purity, brightness ad location of the internal and external characteristics.
-All the inclusions and imperfections, will be carefully plotted on a skeleton diagram.
+Diamond Clarity: The Clarity of the diamond ranges from Loupe Clean ( Internally Flawless ) to P 3 ( Imperfect ).
+This is based on purity, brightness and location of the internal and external characteristics.
+All the inclusions and imperfections will be carefully plotted on a skeleton diagram.

-The Cut grade of the diamond ( or proportions ) are graded from Excellent, Very Good, Good to Unusual.
-Here a combination of the diamonds' girdle thickness, culet size, table width, crown height and pavillion depth are taken into consideration.
+Diamond Proportions: The Cut grade of the diamond ( or proportions ) is graded from Excellent, Very Good, Good to Unusual.
+Here a combination of the diamonds' girdle thickness, culet size, table width, crown height and pavilion depth are taken into consideration.

 The HRD Antwerp Diamond Certificate, offered for all diamonds, certifies the stone as a genuine diamond.
 It also contains a detailed quality description based on the 4C's (cut, clarity, color, and carat) and includes a plotted diagram.